Crime Stoppers Program

 It offers anonymity and cash rewards to those providing information relating to suspicion or commitment of crimes.
 Anonymity overcomes fear of involvement and retaliation and cash rewards speak for themselves.

 How does Crime Stoppers Work?

-If someone recognizes the person who committed a crime, or known about the crime, they should call Crime Stoppers
+If you recognize the person who committed a crime, or knows about the crime, you should use

-is then forwarded to the law enforcement officer(s) handling the crime.
+to the law enforcement agency handling the crime.
 The caller is asked to check back at a later time and

 Do callers identify themselves?